danionescu0/home-automation/python-server/readme.md

 the events are located in /events folder
 * first create a file in /listener folder, the file name should end up in "Listener" the file name should describe what the listener does not on what it subscribes
-* events listner uses "blinker" so we should use the import statement: "from blinker import signal"
+* events listner uses "pydispatch" so we should use the import statement: "from pydispatch import dispatcher"
 * define a class, and in the constructor inject all dependencies needed ex: "actuator_commands"
 * in the constructor subscribe to the event like this "signal("sensor_update").connect(self.callback)" in this exampled we subscribed to "sensor_update" event and we'll receive the event in the "callback" method